 Our Private Expedition Lodge Provides the Optimal Base

-Proximity to snow leopards and other Himalayan wildlife is a definitive luxury, and important for maximizing our photo opportunites.
-We have exclusive use of an environmentally conscious, family-run ecolodge, a simple, hospitable setting that provides every comfort, including private en suite facilities.
+Proximity to snow leopards and other Himalayan wildlife is the definitive luxury of this adventure, essential for maximizing photo opportunites.
+We have exclusive use of an environmentally conscious, family-run ecolodge—a simple, hospitable setting that provides every comfort, including private en suite facilities.
 Designed in the region's traditional architectural style, the lodge offers the optimum in setting, ambience, food and personal attention while directly benefiting local conservation efforts.

 A Small Group is Essential to Maximize Photography Opportunities